 The visitors center has a ton of memorabilia about LBJ’s life, and also the lives of prominent Texas members throughout history.
 There’s also a gift shop that has a handful of fun Texas nick-nacks for purchase.

-Just down the sidewalk from there is a bit more history of the surrounding areas, and even some video you can watch to learn more about LBJ and the people that influenced his life.
+Just down the sidewalk from there is a bit more history of the surrounding areas and even some videos you can watch to learn more about LBJ and the people that influenced his life.

-While this is technically a state park it’s more historic site than anything else.
-That being said the nature trail is a fun walk that takes you from the headquarters to the Saur-Beckmann farm, and along the way there is also some fun animal watching!
+While this is technically a state park it’s a more historic site than anything else.
+That being said the nature trail is a fun walk that takes you from the headquarters to the Saur-Beckmann farm, and along the way, there is also some fun animal watching!